mps-youtube/yewtube/README.rst

 Searching
 ~~~~~~~~~

-You can enter an artist/song name to search whenever the program is expecting
+You can enter an search term name to search whenever the program is expecting
 text input.
 Searches must be prefixed with either a . or / character.

 Enter ``n`` or ``p`` to go to the next / previous page of results

-When a list of songs is displayed, such as search results or a playlist, you
+When a list of items is displayed, such as search results or a playlist, you
 can use the following commands:

 Information